 Ah yes, Bali, Indonesia… The tropical oasis that has risen to the top of the travel radar and our Instagram feeds in the last couple of years.
 Amongst quaint villages, breathtaking waterfalls, culture, nightlife, and literally anything else you could possibly want in a destination, Bali truly is a place like no other.
 Chances are if you’re reading this post, you may or may not have your flight already booked to this paradise and your time there is going to be incredible, but it’s important to pack the correct things so you have a seamless trip.
 There are all types of activities that you can partake in around the island, so a mixture of different clothing is going to be your best bet.
 In this (dare I say perfect?)
-Bali packing list, you’re going to find everything you need to have an incredible, and eco-friendly adventure throughout the island and if you choose to go to Lombok, The Gili Islands, and East Java during your time there.
+Bali packing list, you’re going to find everything you need to have an incredible, and eco-friendly adventure throughout the island even if you choose to go to Lombok, The Gili Islands, East Java, or visit Bali’s hidden gems on your trip.
 Which I highly recommend.
 If you’re stressin’ about what to pack as the days till your flight dwindles down, use this list as your guide and you will arrive with everything you need to look cute, be comfortable, and travel with ease!

 Planning a trip to Bali?
 Check out my other awesome resources!